aws/aws-sdk-java-v2/CONTRIBUTING.md

 merged in.

 ## Additional Resources
-We maintain a [wiki][wiki] where information like design decisions, internal architecture, and style conventions are documented that you may find helpful when contributing to the SDK.
+We maintain [docs](docs/README.md) where information like design decisions, internal architecture, and style conventions are documented that you may find helpful when contributing to the SDK.